alexnm/re-ducks/README.md

 ### Complete codebase example
 You can find a react-redux-example codebase using the re-ducks approach [HERE](https://github.com/FortechRomania/react-redux-complete-example), just keep in mind that this is a work-in-progress repo.

+Examples of the [redux](https://github.com/reactjs/redux/tree/master/examples) Todos examples have been translated to use the re-ducks approach and can be found [here](https://github.com/jthegedus/re-ducks-examples).

 Read more about [the reasoning behind re-ducks](https://medium.com/@alexnm/scaling-your-redux-app-with-ducks-6115955638be#.4ppptx7oq)